toptensoftware/yazd/yaza.md

 The `if`, `else`, `elseif` and `endif` directives can be used to conditionally include code.

-Use the `--define` command line switch to set symbols to be evaluated during compilation.  eg: suppose you want to use a common code base for multiple versions of a product you could compile different versions:
+Use the `--define` command line switch to set symbols to be used during compilation.  eg: suppose you want to use a common code base for multiple versions of a product you could compile different versions:

 ~~~
 yaza myprogram.asm --define:targetMachine=MICROBEE --output:myprogram.microbee.bin